JuliaPy/PyCall.jl/README.md

 * More error checking and conversion of Python exceptions to Julia exceptions.

-* Conversions for many more types (Dict, range, xrange, etc.).
+* Conversions for many more types (set, range, xrange, etc.).
+Callback functions.

 * Syntactic sugar.